AtzoriMarco/OF2025_Erlangen/Notes.md

 ```
 paraFoam -builtin
 ```
+We can also have a better look at the information recorded in the log file and the data structure of a case, in the solution and the *constant/polyMesh* folder (these are not necessarly files that you would work on directly as a regular user).

 * If you would like to remove grid and solution from a tutorial, and start from scratch, use:
 ```
 foamCleanTutorials
 ```

-* Change the time derivative to a random string and try to run *icoFoam* to visualize other the available options (use the documentation to find info on methods).
+* Change the time derivative to a random string and try to run *icoFoam* to visualize other available options (use the documentation to find info on methods).

-#### Suggested exercises:
+#### Suggested exercise:
-1.
+The lid-driven cavity is a standard benchmark case, and this is the simplest simulation that we can possibly run... an (attempted) direct numerical simulation!
+We can try to:
+1. Change the grid, working on *blockMesh*.
+2. Change the differention with lower or higher order.
+3. Establish a suitable measure of the discretization error and find out if it is possible to establish the order of accuracy.
+What is the best compromise between accuracy and computational cost?
+4. Is our solution chaning in time?
+If so, how and why?
+5. What is the Reynolds number of this test case?
+Try to increase it: how the solution is supposed to change?

 ## Step 1: example with post processing

-Our second tutorial, the also classic "pitzDaily".
+Our second tutorial is the also classic "pitzDaily".
 It is inspired by [Pitz & Daily, 1983](https://doi.org/10.2514/3.8290).

-* Copy and run, using the script already provided in the tutorial:
+* Copy from *tut* and run, using the script already provided in the tutorial:

 ```
 cp -r /opt/openfoam13/tutorials/incompressibleFluid/pitzDaily .
 ./Allrun
 ```

-* This tutorial uses a Reynolds-Averaged Navier-Stokes (RANS) simulation.
-Let's identify the corresponding dictionaries and options.
+* This tutorial uses an ("unsteady") Reynolds-Averaged Navier-Stokes (RANS) simulation.
+Let's identify the corresponding dictionaries and relevant options that we had selected.

 * We can try to extend the post processing to extract more informations.
 Let's check the tutorials folder for incompressible flows, and see examples of other available functions: